-- Further outreach provision and grow the MAT; - Grow the MAT with a view of attracting local mainstream schools in the first instance; - To embed the curriculum programmes and initiatives; and
+- Further outreach provision; - Grow the MAT with a view of attracting local mainstream schools in the first instance; - To embed the curriculum programmes and initiatives.

 Funds held as custodian on behalf of others

 Central England Academy Trust does not administer the funds of another entity as its agent or as custodian trustee.